yesustrasvina/yesustrasvina/README.md

 # 👋 Hi, I’m Yesus Trasviña

-🤖 I'm Mechatronics Engineer.
+🤖 I'm Embedded Software and Mechatronics Engineer.
-💻 I’m an aspiring **Embedded Software Engineer** focusing on low-level programming, driver development, proficient in Embedded C and AUTOSAR fundamentals.
+💻 I’m focusing on low-level programming, driver development, proficient in Embedded C and AUTOSAR fundamentals.
+Currently workin on Zephyr RTOS projects.
 🛠️ I’ve completed hands-on training in **AUTOSAR MCAL Embedded Upskilling Training for NXP S32K144**, **Advanced Embedded C Training** and **Driver development for STM32**.

 ## 📟 How to reach me: